shannonyap/MultiPurposeCalculator/README.txt

 6/3/2015
 - Binary calculator is done!
 Fixed a crash in which the app would be terminated when division by zero was encountered.
 Minor code optimizations to improve readability.

+Update:
+- Added bitwise operators such as NOT, AND, XOR and OR.

 To do:
 Two's complement converter to be added in a separate view controller under its own tab bar item.